 Run the following API call for article attachments:

-Replace the subdomain with your subdomain name and the unique ID value with that of one the original article inline attachment.
+Replace the subdomain with your subdomain name and the unique ID value with that of one of the inline attachments of the original article.

 You'll get the response below that retrieves the original article source.